 Decide how long your child should work at each sitting.

-Estimate how much stamina he’ll have for the kinds of work involved.
+Estimate how much stamina your child will have for the kinds of work involved.

-Calculate what he’ll need to do each day.
+Calculate what your child needs to do each day.

-Compare how much time your child has with how long he can work at a stretch.
-This assures that he’s “chunking” the work, or doing a bit each day.
+Compare how much time is available with how long your child can work at a stretch.
+This helps you figure out how to help your child “chunk” the work, or do a bit each day.

-Gather them in advance so your child won’t have to stop working to search for supplies.
+Help your child gather them in advance.
+This way, your child won’t have to stop working to search for supplies.